Skip to main content

 GENERAL SURGERY RESIDENCY ROTATION INFORMATION

-University of Utah General Surgery Residency Program is a 6–7-year program for all residents.
-The extra years are dedicated to Professional Development.
-This time can be spent in many different areas, including basic science research, health services research, global surgery, innovations, etc. Please see the Professional Development section of our website.
+University of Utah General Surgery Residency Program is a 6 to 7 year program for all residents.
+The extra years are dedicated to Professional Development after completion of the PGY3 year.
+This time can be spent in many different areas, including basic science research, health services research, global surgery, innovations, fellowships, etc. Please see the Professional Development section of our website.

 ENDOSCOPIC SURGERY